What is Title Insurance?

 As a refresher, a title search is completed to show that each previous owner properly conveyed the property, free of encumbrances to the next owner.
 When the title search is completed it is typically reviewed by an attorney to make sure everything looks in order and there were no accidental oversights.

 Title insurance companies issue insurance based upon the chain of title to the property when it is transferred.
 It is to protect the owner and the lender’s financial interest in real property against loss due to title defects, liens or other matters.
 Lenders require it.
 Owners title insurance is technically optional.
 That said, errors can happen in a title search and an owner’s rights to the property can be attacked in the form of a lawsuit.
 Title insurance pays for such a lawsuit.
-It’s a one time premium paid at settlement that gives piece of mind.
+It’s a one-time premium paid at a settlement that gives peace of mind.